-- 1. Members are expected to undertake their duties in accordance with the Core Code of Ethics for Fire and Rescue Services (England).
+- 1. In addition to the principles set out in this Section, Members are expected to undertake their duties in accordance with the Core Code of Ethics for Fire and Rescue Services (England).
 The Code sets out the conduct that is expected of elected and co-opted members of the Authority when they are acting in that capacity. - 2.
 This means the code applies whenever you: - (a) conduct the business of the Council (including the business of your office as an elected councillor or co-opted member); or - (b) act, claim to act or give the impression you are acting as a representative of the Council. - 3.
 'Co-opted member' means any person who is a member of any committee or sub-committee of the Council with a right to vote but is not one of its elected members.